top of page

 The tax measure is BCHD’s attempt to salvage a"deal"with private developer PMB to build a 100% privately owned massive RCFE on public land.
 Through the measure, BCHD is attempting to impose costs agreed on, in writing, to be paid by a private developer, onto the taxpayers of Redondo Beach, Manhattan Beach and Hermosa Beach.

 If the bond is approved, BCHD says they will "renegotiate" the contract with PMB.
-This time with least $21M of work the private developer had signed up in the contract to do paid for by taxpayers.
+This time with at least $21M of work the private developer had signed up in the contract to do paid for by taxpayers.

 The final measure language is substantially misleading.

-• In the official bond language, they have shifted their focus from claims of dire need to demo the old hospital, to simply stating that it will allow them to “remove outdated facilities.”
+• In the official bond language, they have shifted their focus from claims of dire need to demo the old hospital, to simply stating that it will allow them to “remove outdated facilities."
+Their own consultant reported that “best practice” for LA County allowed the building up to 25 more years of use.
+[Ref: BCHD CWG Presentation – Youssef 2018]

 • They previously claimed they are creating “public open space”, but now the measure states that open space is “limited to” BCHD’s use for programming.
 The open space is not for general public use.